cloud-gov/cg-site/content/docs/services/cloud-gov-identity-provider.md

   -c '{"redirect_uri": ["https://my.app.cloud.gov"], "scopes": ["openid", "cloud_controller.read"]}'
 ```

-Note: You can only request the `openid` and `cloud_controller.read` scopes at present.
+Note: The user will be prompted to grant any permissions required by custom scopes the first time they login to your application.
+You can only request the `openid` and `cloud_controller.read` scopes at present.
+(The `cloud_controller.read` scope enables your application to make read-only queries to [the cloud.gov API](https://apidocs.cloudfoundry.org) on behalf of the user.)

 ## More information